 accounts, or time periods trigger alerts.
 You can manually add approved logon locations

-or set the system to automatically update approved logon locations.
-You can also specify
+or configure the system to automatically update approved logon locations.
+You can

-assets on which alerts are triggered when unusual logon locations are detected.
+also specify the assets on which alerts are triggered when unusual logon locations

 Security Center can detect the following logon events: